 - If you add PingAccess environments to PingCentral, ensure that PingFederate is configured as the PingAccess token provider.
 See Configuring PingFederate as a PingAccess token for details. - If your application owners promote SAML applications to PingFederate or PingAccess environments, ensure that the appropriate trusted certificate authority (CA) certificates are available in PingCentral.
-See Adding trusted CA certificates to PingCentral for details. - 5.
+You can find details in Adding trusted CA certificates to PingCentral for details. - 5.
 Configure PingCentral to run as a Windows service, if appropriate.

-For more information, see Configuring PingCentral to run as a Windows service.
+Learn more in Configuring PingCentral to run as a Windows service.